Baltoli/project-docs/notes/log.md

   large variation in results, but generally can see an improvement when using the optimised version.
 A next step would be to fix an actual benchmark and get some results into a graph etc.

+# 30/1/2017

+* Identified that the multiple acquire example actually does need the FF...T analysis example to be recognised (as before it was in a weaker form that could be detected by the no-branch analysis).
+* Implemented a chunk of the tracing algorithm that will eventually map calls to acquire onto a branch, with a modifier to choose the destination.
+* Finished implementing the FF...T analysis, and thought about some bugs that are picked up by this that inform a couple more small analyses.
+* Started to think about benchmarking and profiling an example to show the benefit of removing locks.